ice949/CountDown-App/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Wedding CountDown App, that gives a countdown for the guests to attend making it easy for them not to miss
+# Wedding CountDown App,

-> Description the project.
+> that gives a countdown for the guests to attend making it easy for them not to miss.

 ## Built With